pcwa-ahendricks/shared-web-lib/README.md

 - `/stewardship/stop-leaks` Was used on NG version of website.
 Stopped using "stewardship" for water efficiency related URLs.
 - `/recreation/campground` Was used on NG version of website.
 Use plural route instead.
 - `/recreation/river-flow` Was used on NG version of website.
 Use plural route instead.
+- `/career/salary-schedule` Was used on NG version of website.
+Use plural route instead.
+- `/career/employee-benefits-summary` Was used on NG version of website.
+Use plural route instead.
+- `/career/recruitment` Was used on NG version of website.
+Use plural route instead.